babel/babel-loader/README.md

 ### Top level function (IIFE) is still arrow (on Webpack 5)

-That function is defined not by loader, but by Webpack itself.
-You check or update discussion in [this issue](https://github.com/babel/babel-loader/issues/885).
-In short - type of the function is defined by `output.environment` in webpack configuration (check more details at [webpack documentation]((https://webpack.js.org/configuration/output/#outputenvironment)).
-So to have top level function as regular one you need to do next:
+That function is injected by Webpack itself _after_ running `babel-loader`.
+By default Webpack asumes that your target environment supports some ES2015 features, but you can overwrite this behavior using the `output.environment` Webpack option ([documentation]((https://webpack.js.org/configuration/output/#outputenvironment)).

+To avoid the top-level arrow function, you can use `output.environment.arrowFunction`:

 ```js
 // webpack.config.js